Group Fitness Classes @ 70 Stanley Street, Auckland 1010.

 HOW ARE WE DIFFERENT?

-Everyone deserves to workout in a safe space that respects and embraces their identity, rather than in an environment that is superficially 'non-exclusive' and continues to cater to the most privileged.
+Everyone deserves to workout in a safe space, rather than in an environment that is superficially 'non-exclusive' and continues to cater to the most privileged.

-Mainstream gyms are not often a welcoming, comfortable, or safe space for many people - the terms "unwelcomed", "uncomfortable", and "unsafe" are not unfamiliar to rainbow communities and other communities under-represented in traditional gym spaces.
+Mainstream gyms are not often a welcoming, comfortable, or safe space for many people.
 It is the toxic, hyper-masculinized, and gendered environment, lack of representation, and general disrespect within mainstream gyms that contribute to this.
 The anxiety and fear associated with the heteronormative and exclusive nature of mainstream gym culture outweigh the potential benefits they are expected to provide.

 It is crucial that the environment and services provided cater specifically to the needs of the queer community.
 For example, offering transgender people professional fitness guidance surrounding gender affirming surgeries.
 The reality is, traditional gyms in New Zealand are not a place for queer people.
 They may be 'supportive' of queer people, but are not actively 'supporting' queer people by embracing inclusiveness and providing tailored fitness opportunities.